-Amazon sets out to solve sustainable issues they created.
+Amazon sets out to solve the sustainable issues they created.

-We can point fingers all day but in the end we are both right.
-Its Amazon’s fault and its our fault.
+We can point fingers all day but in the end, we are both right.
+It’s Amazon’s fault and it is our fault.
 By showing it was possible, Amazon created these expectations; Amazon undid the ecological benefits of shopping online.

 How bad is it, really?

 Now that it’s public, it’s undeniable and impossible to ignore- it’s also not sustainable.
-So Amazon.com is evolving and changing their goals to not only be the most customer centric company… but to uphold those expectations while decreasing their carbon footprint.
+So Amazon.com is evolving and changing its goals to not only be the most customer-centric company… but to uphold those expectations while decreasing its carbon footprint.

 Hold up!
 We aren’t off the hook just yet.
-Amazon will improve what they can but our behavior is atrocious.
-As the shoppers we have to be better, too.
+Amazon will improve what it can but our behavior is atrocious.
+As the shoppers, we have to be better, too.

 *The 15% increase in emissions is pre-COVID.

-I grew up in a time when the Internet was evolving, before it became handheld and accessible around every corner.
+I grew up in a time when the Internet was evolving before it became handheld and accessible around every corner.
 While the internet evolved e-commerce became more competitive and evolved, too.
-And now we can click a button and something from across the country will be at our doorstop in less than 48 hours.
+And now we can click a button and something from across the country will be at our doorstep in less than 48 hours.

 The convenience of Amazon is disconnecting us.
-Now we just mindlessly go on our friends wishlist, select an item in our budget, and click the button.
+Now we just mindlessly go on our friend’s wishlists, select an item in our budget, and click the button.
 The item is then sent directly to the recipient’s address with a generic 255 character message and it’s typically only wrapped in the cardboard shipping box.

 side note: I love the reusable gift wrap Amazon uses.
 They are these cute/festive coordinating fabric bags.
 They can be used over and over again!